currymud/sasha/docs/Overview.md

 Sasha's design centers around four core principles:

 - **Management Hierarchy**: Each level (location, object, player) owns its effects and cannot modify other levels' state directly
-- **Composition Strategy**: Effects are processed first to modify action mappings, then actions execute with the updated mappings
+- **Composition Strategy**: Effects are processed first to modify action mappings, then actions contribute to building the computation for `topLevel`
 - **Execution Model**: All operations build to a single computation that executes in `topLevel`
 - **Effect Ownership**: Cross-scope effect processing is prevented through type-level boundaries